Elias Huminicki: Men's

-Team McDonald would stay together and Huminicki, while still having another year of eligibility for junior events, would only focus on men's play during the 2024–25 curling season.
+Team McDonald would stay together for the 2024–25 curling season as McDonald, Burgess, and Olafson aged out of Juniors.
+While Huminicki still had another year of eligibility for the Canadian Juniors, he also decided to only focus on men's events.
 They would start off the season strong by winning the 2024 U25 NextGen Classic over Jayden King.
 This win would provide the team direct entry into Curling Canada's NextGen Future program, a new initiative by Curling Canada to help junior teams to transition into the adult ranks by providing them access to Curling Canada's National Coaches, among other benefits.
 As the U25 NextGen Team, McDonald also participated in the 2024 PointsBet Invitational with Canada's top men's teams based on CTRS Rankings.
 At the PointsBet Invitational, McDonald would beat top-ranked teams including Matt Dunstone and former world men's champion Kevin Koe, before losing to Brad Gushue 9–7 in the final four.
 McDonald would continue to have an impressive season, finishing second to Mike McEwen at the 2024 Saville Shootout and winning the MCT Curling Cup.
 Team McDonald would qualify for the 2025 Manitoba Men's Provincial Championship as one of the top ranked CTRS teams in Manitoba, however would lose to eventual champions Reid Carruthers 8–4 in the playoff round.

 Team McDonald would announce in the offseason that Jacques Gauthier would join the McDonald rink as their new third for the 2025–26 curling season.
 The new team McDonald would start the season playing in the 2025 U25 NextGen Classic but failing to repeat as champions, finishing second after losing 6–4 in the final to Sam Mooibroek.
 However, Team McDonald would still remain part of Curling Canada's National U-25 NextGen Program.
 McDonald would again participate in the 2025 PointsBet Invitational, where they would finish 3–1 after round robin play, but fail to qualify for the championship final.
-Their next event would be the 2025 Canadian Olympic Curling Pre-Trials, where Team McDonald would win the event – beating Manitoba rival Braden Calvert 2 games to 1 in a best-of-three final, qualifying the team for the 2025 Canadian Olympic Curling Trials.
-After the Pre-Trials, Team McDonald would participate in their first Tier 1 Grand Slam of Curling event at the 2025 GSOC Tahoe.
+Their next event would be the 2025 Canadian Olympic Curling Pre-Trials, where Team McDonald would win the event – beating Manitoba rival Braden Calvert 2 games to 1 in a best-of-three final, qualifying the team for the 2025 Canadian Olympic Curling Trials, where Huminicki would be the youngest person to ever compete on a team at the Canadian Curling Trials At these Olympic Trials, the McDonald rink would finish round robin play with a 1–6 record.
+During the season, McDonald would participate in his first Tier 1 Grand Slam of Curling event at the 2025 GSOC Tahoe.
+There, Team McDonald would finish 1–3.
+They would also play in the 2026 Bunge Championship (the Manitoba provincial men's championship) where they would again face provincial rivals Team Calvert in the final, but this time would lose 10–7 in an extra end, finishing second.